(By Dave, 10-15 min)

 The investigators placed rats in a stressful situation and studied the behavior-related neurons I mentioned above.
 The animals were placed in wire-bottomed cages through which an electrical current could be passed.
 Periodically an audible beep would sound and sometime later a bolt of electrical current was delivered.
 The current was high enough to be painful, but not damage tissue.
 The interval between beep and current was supposed to be the stressful time of interest and for a while it was.
 Each beep was followed by behaviors of worried anticipation.
 However, over time the experimental animals stopped responding altogether to the beep and simply sat trembling from the moment they were placed in the cage until they were removed.

 The reference to people staring and dividing clothes harkens back to the use of lions in describing those causing his condition.
-Lions, like our pretend cats, are predators who want to eat you to sustain their own life.
+Like our pretend cats, lions are predators who want to eat you to sustain their own life.
 Likewise, those afflicting David are consuming his life to in some way sustain their own, gloating over and pillaging his remains.

-The research paper reminded me it is unwise to gloss over the description of suffering David provides because his words carry a deep meaning if one pauses to think about them.
+The research paper reminded me it is unwise to gloss over the description of suffering David provides because his words carry a deep meaning.
 In brief, he is terrified, hopeless and trapped, and his suffering is feeding his tormentors.

 Bill